woossi0/suite/docs/usermanual/source/dataadmin/gdal/index.rst

 .. note:: This document only concerns the extra image formats that can be made available in GeoServer via GDAL.
 The GDAL binaries, such as :command:`gdalinfo` are installed separately.

-The OpenGeo Suite comes with support for publishing data from many formats supported by the `Geospatial Data Abstraction Library <http://gdal.org>`_ (GDAL).
+Boundless Suite comes with support for publishing data from many formats supported by the `Geospatial Data Abstraction Library <http://gdal.org>`_ (GDAL).
 These formats include DTED, EHdr, AIG, ENVIHdr, and much more.

-.. note:: GDAL image formats support is only available with `OpenGeo Suite Enterprise <http://boundlessgeo.com/solutions/opengeo-suite/>`_.
-For more information on OpenGeo Suite Enterprise, please `contact us <http://boundlessgeo.com/about/contact-us/sales/>`_.
+.. note:: GDAL image formats support is only available with `Boundless Suite Enterprise <http://boundlessgeo.com/solutions/opengeo-suite/>`_.
+For more information on Boundless Suite Enterprise, please `contact us <http://boundlessgeo.com/about/contact-us/sales/>`_.

-.. note:: See the :ref:`intro.installation` section for more information on the various ways to install OpenGeo Suite.
+.. note:: See the :ref:`intro.installation` section for more information on the various ways to install Boundless Suite.

 Installation
 ------------